 Puzzles make the best gifts!
 In the early years, my toddlers worked on their wooden puzzles from Melissa and Doug.
 Then, as preschoolers, they moved into shape puzzles and pattern blocks.
-(The perfect Breakfast invitation in a pinch.)
+(The perfect Breakfast Invitation in a pinch.)
 As my boys grew older, I began setting out 1000-piece puzzles and logic puzzles to welcome my big kids home from school and connect over.
 Puzzles for kids are one of the BEST activities for all ages.
-I included some untraditional ideas to get your little ones thinking and sparking creativity.
+I included some nontraditional ideas to get your little ones thinking and sparking creativity.

 The benefits of puzzling